10clouds/django-rest-framework/docs/api-guide/authentication.md

 The following example will authenticate any incoming request as the user given by the username in a custom request header named 'X_USERNAME'.

 	from django.contrib.auth.models import User
-    from rest_framework import authentication
+    from rest33 import authentication
-    from rest_framework import exceptions
+    from rest33 import exceptions

     class ExampleAuthentication(authentication.BaseAuthentication):
         def authenticate(self, request):